 For new businesses, it takes a few years to understand how you operate.
 You can’t pre-empt needs until you’ve got to know your clients and your team.
 As your business culture evolves, so too will your technology and IT needs.
 Seeking professional expertise is the best way to invest in IT infrastructure and systems you can trust.

-And finally… the Cloud TCO Iceberg
+And finally… Microsoft’s Cloud TCO Iceberg

 If you’re a small business, think about cloud hosting now, before it gets complicated and expensive.
 Public, private or hybrid, the right cloud model will save you costly fixes, loss of productivity and security holes.
 If you’re not on the cloud, download this Microsoft freebie, which shows you the TCO (Total Cost of Ownership) of keeping your ERP on-premise vs on the cloud.